FOREX-Dollar gains as U.S. recovery bets stoke Treasury yields

 "Upward pressure on long-term US yields is expected to be supported by another fiscal stimulus policy announcement from the Biden administration."

-The euro weakened on the day to $1.17290, its lowest level since November.
+The euro also weakened on the day to $1.17335, its lowest level since November.
 EUR=EBS

-Tougher coronavirus curbs in France and Germany have dimmed the short-term outlook for the European economy.
-A a widening spread between U.S. and German bond yields is adding pressure on the euro.
+Tougher coronavirus curbs in France and Germany have dimmed the short-term outlook for the European economy, while a widening spread between U.S. and German bond yields is adding pressure on the single currency.

 The monthly U.S. non-farm payrolls report will be closely watched at the end of this week, with Federal Reserve policymakers so far citing slack in the labour market for their continued lower-for-longer stance on interest rates.